Rose Glen (Sevierville, Tennessee): Robert Hodsden

-Born in Smithfield, Virginia in 1806, Robert Hodsden initially worked as a tailor in various cities across the country before he decided to study medicine.
+Born in Smithfield, Virginia, in 1806, Robert H. Hodsden initially worked as a tailor in various cities across the country before he decided to study medicine.
 After obtaining his medical degree from Jefferson Medical College in Philadelphia in 1833, Hodsden joined the practice of James Gillespie in Maryville, Tennessee.
 He married his first wife, Elizabeth Hook (d.
 1842), in 1832.
-In 1838, Hodsden was appointed attending physician for the Cherokee Removal, known commonly as the "Trail of Tears."
+In 1838 Hodsden was appointed attending physician for the Cherokee removal, known commonly as the "Trail of Tears."
 A member of the Whig Party, Hodsden was elected to the Tennessee state legislature in 1841, where he represented Blount County for four years.
-In 1843, after the death of his first wife, Hodsden married a widow, Mary Brabson-Shields (1818-1888), whose father, John Brabson, had established the Brabson's Ferry Plantation at Boyds Creek, and had given his daughter what is now Rose Glen as a gift for her first wedding.
+In 1843, after the death of his first wife, Hodsden married a widow, Mary Brabson-Shields (1818-1888), whose father, John Brabson, had established the Brabson's Ferry Plantation at Boyds Creek and had given his daughter what is now Rose Glen as a gift for her first wedding.
 Hodsden and Brabson-Shields initially resided in Maryville but eventually moved to Rose Glen, where they completed the current plantation house and villa in 1850.
 In the decade after the completion of Rose Glen, Hodsden served as the first president of the East Tennessee Medical Society and helped establish Sevier County's first masonic society.

-Although he was a slave owner, and despite being married into the pro-secession Brabson family, Hodsden remained a staunch Union supporter throughout the Civil War.
-He represented Sevier County at the East Tennessee Union Convention in June 1861, and in November of that year was imprisoned after Confederate authorities accused him of aiding Unionist guerillas in the destruction of several railroad bridges across the Tennessee Valley.
-Hodsden was eventually released, however, and returned to Rose Glen, where died of heart failure on June 18, 1864.
+Although he was a slave owner and had married into the pro-secession Brabson family, Hodsden remained a staunch Union supporter throughout the Civil War.
+In 1861, he represented Sevier County at the East Tennessee Union Convention in June and in November was imprisoned after Confederate authorities accused him of aiding Unionist guerillas in the destruction of several railroad bridges across the Tennessee Valley.
+Hodsden was eventually released and returned to Rose Glen, where he died of heart failure on June 18, 1864.
 Despite the rift the war had created between Hodsden and his in-laws, Hodsden was buried in the Brabson Cemetery at Brabson's Ferry Plantation.